How Much Space Is Required for a Foam Manufacturing Plant?

 foaming area

-This is the main production zone where the machines are installed.
-Whether you are using a batch foaming machine or a continuous foaming machine, this zone will require sufficient width, height, and side clearance.
+This is the main production zone where the foam making machine is installed.
+Whether you are using a batch foaming machine or a continuous foaming machine, this area requires sufficient width, height, and side clearance for efficient production.

 Curing Space